jadogeri/Contact_Management_App/README.md

 - **Backend Frameworks**: Node and Express
 - **Database**: MongoDB
 - **Test**: Jest, MockingGoose and Supertest
+- **Container**: Docker
+- **Security**: JSON Web Token (JWT), Bcrypt and Nanoid
 - **Hosting**: Render.com
 - **Source Control**: Git and GitHub
 - **CI/CD**: GitHub Actions

 ### **3.3 Deployment Artifacts**
 - **Database**: Collection of SQL scripts that are executed on a Sqlite3 database instance.
-- **Backend Application**: build and run Flask application instance on Render.com
+- **Backend Application**: Appllicationcontains everyting to build and run Express application instance on Render.com or build a Docker image, and run a Docker container on Render.com

 ---